kakwa/ldapcherry/README.rst

   Presentation
 ****************

-LdapCherry is CherryPY application to manage users and groups in multiple directory services.
+LdapCherry is a CherryPY application to manage users and groups in multiple directory services.

 It's main features are: